DFHack/dfhack/docs/Plugins.rst

 Options (If only region and name are given, export all):

 :x,y,z:     Size of map area to export
 :name:      Name of export files
 :dig:       Export dig commands to "<name>-dig.csv"
 :build:     Export build commands to "<name>-build.csv"
 :place:     Export stockpile commands to "<name>-place.csv"
 :query:     Export query commands to "<name>-query.csv"

-Goes very well with ``fortplan``, for re-importing.
+Goes very well with `plugins/fortplan`, for re-importing.

 Map inspection